Master of Public Policy

 (1) Policy Area Specialization Courses (8 credit hours), and (2) Elective Courses (8 credit hours)

-Policy Area Specializations: Each student will supplement the required courses with 8 credits taken within a substantive policy field:
+Policy Area Specializations: Each student will supplement the required courses with 8 credits taken within a substantive policy field.
+Students can concentrate in a variety of specific policy areas including health, environment, economic development, etc.

 Electives: Two elective courses or equivalent (8 credit hours) that support the student’s educational, career, and professional objectives, selected with the approval of the advisor.